 Bill Schatz began his music career early, with organ, piano and voice lessons under Harry Urstadt.
 Before attending the University of Western Ontario, Bill’s music studies had taken him to England, Scotland, Wales, Germany, Austria, Switzerland, Japan, and many parts of the USA and Canada.
-He has done CBC and CTV recordings with the Cambridge Kiwanis Boys Choir, and the K-W Symphony, as well as CD recordings with the CKBC, the Renaissance Singers Arcady, and the Brott Festival Choir.
+He has done CBC and CTV recordings with the Cambridge Kiwanis Boys Choir, and the K-W Symphony, as well as CD recordings with the CKBC, the Renaissance Singers, Arcady, and the Brott Festival Choir.
 He has appeared as a solo performer with these groups, as well as the Grand River Chorus (Brantford), and the choirs of the University of Guelph.
 Bill served as the Musical Director for the Kitchener-Waterloo Singers, an amateur choir in the KW area from 2001 to 2009, including their 60th anniversary celebrations in 2008.
-As a high school music teacher, Bill spent 6 years as the Band Director at McKinnon Park Secondary School in Caledonia, where he took his concert bands to Chicago, Washington and Boston, and is currently the Department Head of the Arts at Pauline Johnson Collegiate &VS in Brantford.
-He is also the Music Director at St. Mark’s Anglican Church in Brantford, and has recently taken on the role of Artistic Director for the Brant Men of Song, as well as the 40 voice Brant County Singers, an all female chorus.
+As a high school music teacher, Bill spent 6 years as the Band Director at McKinnon Park Secondary School in Caledonia, where he took his concert bands to Chicago, Washington and Boston.
+He is currently the Department Head of the Arts at Pauline Johnson Collegiate & VS in Brantford.
+Continuing his role as a conductor, Bill is the Artistic Director of the 45 voice Brant Men of Song, as well as the 40 voice Brant County Singers, an all female chorus.
 He and his wife Emily make their home in Caledonia, where he is also the Worship Team Leader at Caledonia Baptist Church.